 Wolf became the Director of Altos Labs Cambridge Institute on 1st March 2022 and maintains strong links with the Babraham Institute as an honorary group leader.
 He is honorary Professor of Epigenetics at the University of Cambridge, Associate Faculty at the Wellcome Sanger Institute, Affiliate Faculty at the Stem Cell Institute and a member of the Centre for Trophoblast Research.

-His research interests are in mammalian epigenetics, particularly in epigenetic reprogramming during mammalian development and its role in stem cell biology and inheritance.
-He has published more than 180 research articles and has an h-factor of 88.
+His research interests are in mammalian epigenetics, particularly in epigenetic reprogramming during mammalian development and its role in stem cell biology, inheritance and ageing.
+He has published more than 250 research articles with an h-index of 122.
 He won the Wellcome Prize in Physiology and is a member of EMBO and the Academia Europaea, and a Fellow of the Academy of Medical Sciences and the Royal Society.